john9francis/radiation-modeling/timeSpentPhase2.md

 - 8/24 12:00 pm .5 hr building my new dockerfile
 - 8/25 8:15 am 2 hrs working on my dockerfile
 - 8/25 1:07 pm 1.5 hrs Working on dockerfile

+-8/28 8:08 am planning the week and making the geant4 for linux video